creusot-rs/creusot/README.md

 ```
 Invariants must have names (for now).

-Finally, there is a `variant` expression, which may be useful when defining *logical functions*, whose termination must be proved.
+Finally, there is a `variant` clause (sorry, not yet supported), which may be useful when defining *logical functions*, whose termination must be proved.
 You can give it an expression as argument, whose value must strictly decrease (in a known well-founded order) at each recursive call.

 ## Controlling verification